samanthamoss87/Project-1/README..md

 ### Contact Us

 - Once I have learnt JavaScript I will be making the submit button talk directly to my email, so I will receive all notifications from user my email.
+- Project 2 - The submit button talking directly to my email, so I will receive all notifications has been complete.
+- Project 2 - I would like to expand on this by adding a automated Bot, that can answer questions directly.

 ### Audio

 - I will be creating Audio on all sections to help improve further accessibility for visual impaired and people with learning difficulties.
+- Project 2 - I would like to add the Audio in different Languages in my future developement.

 ### Industry Page Flexboxes